Alaska Fluoroscopy Regulations for Radiation Control

 Our Fluoroscopy CME course for Alaska Fluoroscopy regulations works!

-In addition to meeting the California rule, a study published in Academic Radiology showed that patient dose decreased after radiology residents took our Advanced Training Program.
+In addition to meeting the alaska rule, a study published in Academic Radiology showed that patient dose decreased after radiology residents took our Advanced Training Program.
 More details are available here.

 Per Chapter 18 of Title 7 of the Alaska Administrative Code (7 AAC 18), Alaska requires fluoroscopy-specific training for all operators of medical fluoroscopes.
 The minimum course content suggested by the State of Alaska includes:

 - Introduction, rationale, justification for fluoroscopic specific training